ceresBakalite/similarity/shell/README.md

   In the mean time, Similarity now enables command line usage, one comparison pair at a time.

 2. Why so many parameters?
-Do I really have to use them all?
+Do I really need to use them all?

 2. Can I just send it a file and get a completed one back?

+Lastly, the expanded command line usage definition

 	The command-line takes zero, two or nine arguments.
 Zero arguments will launch the application, whereas any argument passed to the application will return an integer representing a percentage matching value